Hirtshals railway station

 Hirtshals railway station (Hirtshals Station or Hirtshals Banegård) is the main railway station serving the town of Hirtshals in Vendsyssel, Denmark.
+It is located in the central part of the town, and is situated between the town centre and the Port of Hirtshals.

 The station is the northern terminus of the Hirtshalsbanen railway line from Hjørring to Hirtshals.

 The station opened in 1925 and was moved to its current location in 1928.
 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Hirtshals and Hjørring with onward connections from Hjørring to the rest of Denmark.

 History

 The station opened in 1925 to serve as terminus of the new railway line from Hjørring to Hirtshals which was built during the construction of the Port of Hirtshals in the period from 1919 to 1931.

 However, the original station was located some distance from the city center, and already in 1928 the station was moved east to its current location closer to the port.

 Architecture

 The original station building from 1925 was built by the Danish architect Sylvius Knutzen.
 It was designed in the grand style characteristic of the railway lines of the railway company Hjørring Privatbaner.
 It still exists and now houses different offices and meeting facilities.

 After a number of years with a temporary solution, the port's former administration building, which had been built in 1919, was rebuilt into a station building and post office, and the current station building was thus taken into use in 1939.